lkodinsson/MARS/Fantasy/MagicEquipment.md

 Click [here](/Fantasy/Equipment.md) for the page on normal equipment.

 In most marketplaces, normal items of most varieties can be purchased.
 Magic equipment is much more difficult to acquire.
 Outside of wealthy cities, magic items are very rare to find, and rarer still to be available for purchase.
 Even in wealthy cities, some magic items might not be available.
-More expensive magical items (with a magic effect valuing more than 100sp) will require the use of the [craft skill](/Fantasy/Skills.md#craft-int).
+Very expensive magical items (with a magic effect valuing more than 100sp) or items requiring someone exceptionally skilled, will require the use of the [craft skill](/Fantasy/Skills.md#craft-int).

 Activating any spell effect without the use of a spellstone does not count as casting a spell.